 Our Horses

-Our entire family, including Janelle, are very involved with our dogs.
-No one in our family currently works anywhere else.
+Our entire family are very involved with our dogs.

-Baron, our oldest son, is currently buying his own farm, about 30 miles from us.
-He plans to get married, and is breeding & training puppies.
+Baron, our oldest son, has his own farm, about 30 miles from us.
+He is breeding & training puppies.
+He also has some poultry, and plans to breed & raise Miniature Beef Cattle.
 Baron also likes hunting, fishing, ATVing, ect.
-Their web site is: www.windswept.homestead.com
+His web site is: www.bbacres.com

 Gage, our youngest son, is a vehicle nut!
 He also loves dog & puppies more then anyone that I know!
 Gage loves his ATV's, and to play with puppies!
-Gage has been accepted into the SD School Of Mines, and plans to major in Mechanical Engineering.
-He is currently a senior in high school, and will start college in 2008.
+Gage has been through 1 year at the SD School Of Mines, and now is enrolled at the Hot Rod Institute.
+His passion is Classic Vehicles.
+He excells at upholstery!

 Ayla is our horse person.
 She is horse crazy, like me!
-She owns Tas.
-She also loves to ride Sheena and Midnight.
+She owns Tas and Enya, and also claims and rides Midnight.
 Ayla is also crazy about her English Cockers!
 She has shown Ginger for many years..
-She loves all the other dogs & puppies too, of coarse ;o) Ayla is currently taking private flying lessons, and a Freshman at the SD School Of Mines, and majoring in Chemical Engineering.
+She loves all the other dogs & puppies too, of coarse ;o) Ayla is currently a Senoir at the SD School Of Mines, and majoring in Metallurgical Engineering.
+She is doing an internship in Kansas during the 2010 summer.
 She also plays golf, kickball, and is on the Baja team.
 Ayla also likes ATVing and Bow hunting.
+Ayla also spends a lot of time with her fiance', Bill.

 George spends a lot of his time building/repairing, caring for the dogs, and working on vehicles.
 Like Gage, George is very interested in vehicles.
 He also likes to go hunting & fishing.

 I am Karen..
 I grew up on a Dairy Farm, but we also had almost every other kind of animals too!
 Except for sheep...
 (My dad just was not into sheep).
 I could not imagine a life without animals!
 I really love baby animals being born and raising them.
-If I ever have spare time, I like to Oil Paint & gardening.
+When I do have spare spare time, I like to Oil Paint & gardening.

 Like many people, we are fascinated with Draft horses!
 We love their gentle temperments, their movements, builds, and feathers!